-With extreme contrasts and some challenging but starkly beautiful terrain, Guatemala is home to more than 95 species of mammals and around 400 different types of birds.
+With extreme contrasts and some challenging but starkly beautiful terrain, Guatemala is home to a wide variety of animals, more than 95 species of mammals and around 400 different types of birds.
 The largest protected area is situated around Meso america, a reserve that sees howler and spider monkeys exist alongside pumas, jaguars, storks and exotic birds such as scarlet macaws.

 With a rich terrain resulting in lush vegetation, including areas of tropical forest, areas such as Petén and Tikal provide opportunities to get close to nature and more specifically the area’s wildlife.
 Lizards, iguanas, and coyotes have made the land their home, while the waters support a range of creatures including catfish, turtles, lobster, and crabs.

 The best time to visit is typically from November to April, so you’ll have to hurry to book a last-minute trip if you want to enjoy the best conditions!
 However, even during the ‘best months’ to visit the climate can still be variable with rain possible at any time of the year and humidity generally quite high.